SAP-samples/ui5-flexibility-easy-key-user-adaptation/chapters/1.0-prepare-setup/README.md

 ## Prerequisites for Backend Integration

-To deploy SAPUI5 applications to the SAP BTP, ABAP environment and them in the SAP Fiori Launchpad, you need to meet the following requirements:
+To deploy SAPUI5 applications to the SAP BTP, ABAP environment and in the SAP Fiori Launchpad, you need to meet the following requirements:

 ### 1. Download ABAP Development Tools (ADT)